Q) How long can I stay in shelter?

 Q) How much stuff can I bring?

-A) We don’t have room for storage in the shelter so we ask that clients limit their things to one bag in the shelter.
+A) We don’t have room for storage in the shelter so we ask that participants limit their things to one bag in the shelter.

 Q) Where is the shelter?